zanardo/ansible-roles/redis/README.md

-Ansible Role para instalar o [Redis](http://redis.io/) no Debian.

-O **Redis** é um serviço de estrutura de dados em memória RAM.
+Ansible role for installing [Redis](http://redis.io/).

-# Variáveis
+# Variables

-- `redis_conf`: Opcional, define o path local para o template que irá substituir o arquivo de configurações do Redis.
+- `redis_conf`: Optional.
+Defines the local path to the template that will replace Redis configuration file.

 # Tags

-- `redis`: Executa todo o role.
+- `redis`: Runs the entire role.

-- `redis:conf`: Atualiza o arquivo de configurações.
+- `redis:conf`: Update the configuration file.